marijaselakovic/JavaScriptIssuesStudy/Description.md

 The following table gives an overview of studied performance issues and their root causes.
-The number in parentheses denotes number/s of commit/s if the pull request contains more performance related optimizations.
+The number in parentheses denotes commit number/s if the pull request contains more performance related optimizations.

 # Root causes of performance issues (RQ1)
 | Pull request | Library | Description | Root causes |